GurveerKaur1/GurveerKaur1/README.md

 I am Gurveer kaur.
 \
+\
 I am currently studying software development at MITT College, Winnipeg.I have a good hand on three basic languages HTML, CSS and JavaScript.
-\ Exploring techninal writing
+As technical writing is something necessary so I am spending time in exploring technical content writing.
 \
+\
 In my free time I, read different tech. articles and books on different coding languages.
-How to reach me: gurveerkaur2202@gmail.com
-\
+I love Gardening and spending time with my family

 ### Skills